Mark 4.21,

 You don’t put it under a basket.

-Yes they could.
+And of course they could.
 But ancient armies didn’t scout their targets in the dark.
 They’d check you out in the daytime, and learn exactly where you were.
 They might move into position and attack in the dark, and you could try to make it difficult for them by putting out your lights.
 Wouldn’t do any good.
 You can’t hide a hill city.
-Putting your lamp under a basket was ultimately a waste of time.
+Putting your lamp under a basket was ultimately a waste of time… and would set your basket on fire.

-Mark 4.21 KWL - Jesus told them, “Does the light come in so it can be put under a basket or under the couch?
+Mark 4.21 KWL - Jesus told them, “Does the light come in

 - Not so it can be put on the lampstand?”